-This year the UN’s Educational, Scientific, and Cultural Organisation (UNESCO)has introduced a week-long programme from November 25 to December 3, to enhance the commemoration.
+This year the UN’s Educational, Scientific, and Cultural Organisation (UNESCO) has introduced a virtual meeting on December 5, to enhance the commemoration.
 The objective?
-Building a “Sustainable post-COVID-19 world by and for persons with disabilities”.
-As December 3rd nears, we’d like to explain why we believe IDPwD should be marked on every calendar, and how you can get involved.
+To create an interactive dialogue around the importance of innovation and transformative solutions for inclusive development.
+As the observance day nears, we’d like to explain why we believe IDPwD should be marked on every calendar, and how you can get involved.

 Why was International Day of Persons with Disabilities established?

 In the 1990s the United Nations recognised that people living with disabilities face barriers of a structural, social and cultural nature, all around the world.
 The occasion is intended to encourage advocacy on behalf of disabled persons, and draw attention to priorities related to their inclusion, support, care and wellbeing.

 IDPwD also celebrates the achievements and contributions of people living with disabilities, reinforcing the value and meaning they bring to the global community.

 What does IDPwD mean today?

-Today, IDPD is part of a growing conversation about empowerment and inclusion.
+Today, IDPwD is part of a growing conversation about empowerment and inclusion.
 Each year the UN announces a theme, which provides focus for the efforts of organisations and individuals over the succeeding year to create a more inclusive environment, working towards unconditional acceptance.

 What is the IDPwD theme for 2022?